House music: New York and New Jersey: Garage house and the "Jersey sound"

-While house became popular in UK and continental Europe, the scene in the US had still not progressed beyond a small number of clubs in Chicago, Detroit, New York City, and Newark.
+While house became popular in UK and continental Europe, the scene in the US had still not expanded beyond a small number of clubs in Chicago, Detroit, New York City, and Newark.
 In New York and Newark, the terms "garage house", "garage music", or simply "garage", and "Jersey sound", or "New Jersey house", were coined for a deeper, more soulful, R&B-derived subgenre of house that was developed in the Paradise Garage nightclub in New York City and Club Zanzibar in Newark, New Jersey, during the early-to-mid 1980s.
 It is argued that garage house predates the development of Chicago house, as it is relatively closer to disco than other dance styles.
 As Chicago house gained international popularity, New York and New Jersey's music scene was distinguished from the "house" umbrella.

 In comparison to other forms of house music, garage house, and Jersey sound include more gospel-influenced piano riffs and female vocals.
 The genre was popular in the 1980s in the United States and in the 1990s in the United Kingdom.
 DJs playing it include Tony Humphries at Club Zanzibar, Larry Levan, who was resident DJ at the Paradise Garage from 1977 to 1987, Todd Terry, Kerri Chandler, Masters at Work, Junior Vasquez, and others.

 In the late 1980s, Nu Groove Records launched and nurtured the careers of Rheji Burrell and Rhano Burrell, collectively known as Burrell (after a brief stay on Virgin America via Timmy Regisford and Frank Mendez).
 Nu Groove also had a stable of other NYC underground scene DJs.
 The Burrells created the "New York Underground" sound of house, and they did more than 30 releases on this label featuring this sound.

 The emergence of New York's DJ and producer Todd Terry in 1988 demonstrated the continuum from the underground disco approach to a new and commercially successful house sound.
 Terry's cover of Class Action's "Weekend" (mixed by Larry Levan) shows how Terry drew on newer hip-hop influences, such as the quicker sampling and the more rugged basslines.